 Your Application Essay Uses Cliches

-One of the biggest mistakes to avoid in your college admissions essay would be including tired cliches that don’t add interesting points or content.
-Don’t try to come off as profound, exclusive, or postmodern in any way.
+One of the biggest mistakes to avoid in your college admissions essay would be including tired clichés that don’t add interesting points or content.
+Don’t try to sound profound, exclusive, or postmodern in your writing.
 This will be obvious to the reader, and you probably will also not be the best writer or candidate on paper they have seen.
 What’s actually important is to demonstrate your self-awareness, your self-confidence, and your priorities and goals.